 - Find out what their international transaction fees are and if they have student accounts for international travel

-- Have phone numbers and account numbers for banks/credit cards somewhere safe (i.e. not with your cards!)
+- Have phone numbers and account numbers for banks/credit cards somewhere safe (i.e. not with the cards!)

 - Carry some U.S. currency in case of emergency

-- Obtain some foreign currency before you depart, if possible
+- Obtain some foreign currency before departing, if possible

 - Traveler’s checks are NOT recommended.
 Many retailers overseas no longer accept them.

-And if you have questions on your federal financial aid, contact Nancy Issa.
+For questions on federal financial aid, contact Nancy Issa.

-Getting ready for your study abroad adventure can seem daunting.
+Getting ready for study abroad adventure can seem daunting.
 What to pack?
 How much to pack?
-The general adage of: 1) lay out everything you absolutely need, then 2) cut it in half is a great rule.
+The general adage of: 1) lay out everything you absolutely need, then 2) only pack half, is a great rule.